User Tools

 openImage=browser

-With this setting, launching MMP with an image file will result in the image being viewed in the Image & Thumbnail Browser rather than in MMP's main window.
+With this setting, launching MMP with an image file will result in the image being viewed in the Image & Thumbnail Browser rather than in the Main Media Window.

 exitBrowser=exitApp